-Simultaneously, Katarina was using mindfulness meditation with clients who suffered from depression and anxiety, which brought a relief to many.
+Simultaneously, Katarina was using mindfulness meditation and creative visualisation with clients who suffered from depression and anxiety, which brought a relief to many.
 As she continued to practice various forms of meditation over the past 25 years, she was particularly interested in how one might bring the therapeutic elements of meditation into psychotherapeutic work.

 Additionally, Katarina was interested in bringing free-form therapeutic dance and movement into this body of work, that being the practice she personally found very helpful at many challenging times in her life.
-She discovered that free expression through movement and dance offered clients a great platform to explore themselves in a new connected way (body, mind and emotion) and to evolve from processing verbally and conceptually, to experiencing a more integrated self awareness.
+She discovered that free expression through movement offered clients a great platform to explore themselves in a new connected way (body, mind and emotion) and to evolve from processing verbally and conceptually, to experiencing a more integrated self awareness.

 1) Transpersonal Psychotherapy

-We use the Four Elements Transpersonal model (incorporating Earth, Water, Air and Fire) by integrating elemental visualisations and creative imagination with four elements music.
+We use the Four Elements Transpersonal model (Earth, Water, Air and Fire) by integrating elemental visualisations and creative imagination with four elements music.
 In helping people to connect with these four outer elements, they are encouraged incrementally to re-connect with the inner landscapes: Earth = Body, Water = Emotions, Air = Mind and Fire = Energy.
 As they explore and move through these four aspects of themselves, various techniques are utilised to process and release emotion, blockages and constriction that are held within the body-mind.

-This process frees the participants to connect with the transpersonal element – Aether, and help them re-connect with pure consciousness.
+This process frees the participants to connect with the transpersonal/spiritual element – Aether, and help them re-connect with pure consciousness.
 The result of reconnecting with this fifth element is a sense of openness, inner peace, stillness and a feeling of oneness.

-We use Somatic Experiencing and various Embodied Psychotherapy techniques when working with the body.
-This facilitates release of trauma, constriction, pain or any other uncomfortable sensations that the body may be holding due to un-discharged traumatic material.
+We use Somatic Experiencing and various Embodied Psychotherapy techniques to facilitate release of held emotions, trauma, constriction, pain or any other uncomfortable sensations that the body may be holding due to un-discharged traumatic material.

 3) Therapeutic Dance and Movement Practice

 The third integral component of this work is based on emotional expression interpreted through dance and movement.
 In this work we use carefully selected music to guide participants into connecting with different aspect of themselves.